adkinsjd/adkinsjd.github.io/index.md

-and embedded systems in the [Monoxalyze](http://github.com/lab11/monoxalyze) project, which works with a smartphone to provide a keychain-sized smoking cessation compliance mechanism; a paper on the topic will be appearing at [ACM SenSys 2016](http://sensys.acm.org/2016/).
+and embedded systems in the [Monoxalyze](http://github.com/lab11/monoxalyze) project, which works with a smartphone to provide a keychain-sized smoking cessation compliance mechanism; a paper on the topic appeared at [ACM SenSys 2016](http://sensys.acm.org/2016/).
 I have also worked on lowering the bar to casually interacting devices by collaborating on [Summon](http://github.com/lab11/summon), a web browser for physical devices, working to create